OfficeDev/outlook-dev-docs/docs/add-ins/sideload-outlook-add-ins-for-testing.md

 - If your mailbox toolbar looks like the following image, see [Sideload an add-in in classic Outlook on the web](#sideload-an-add-in-in-classic-outlook-on-the-web).

     ![partial screenshot of the classic Outlook on the web toolbar](images/outlook-on-the-web-classic-toolbar.png)

+> [!NOTE]
+> If your organization has included its logo in the toolbar, you might see something slightly different than shown in the preceding images.

 ### Sideload an add-in in the new Outlook on the web